The Wheaton Blog

 2. Cash Payments

 Cash is a thing of the past for most businesses.
-If a moving company requires a large cash deposit or cash payments, don’t trust them.
-There is no reason for cash to be the only form of payment available.
-Find a moving company that will be accountable for your money.
+If a moving company requires cash payments, don’t trust them.
+There is no reason for cash to be the only form of payment available so cash-only payments are a big red flag for moving company scams

 Wheaton moving graphic.